jbhopkins/bioxtasraw/docs/source/tutorial/s2_denss.rst

 #.
 The results panel summarizes the results of the reconstruction runs.
 At the top of the
     panel there is the ambimeter evaluation of how ambiguous the reconstructions might be (see previous tutorial section).
-If EMAN2 averaging was run there is an estimate of the reconstruction resolution based on the Fourier shell correlation.
+If averaging was run there is an estimate of the reconstruction resolution based on the Fourier shell correlation.
+In the models section there are several tabs.
+The summary tab shows the chi^2, Rg, support volume, and RSC to the reference model.
+If any model was not included in the averaging it is highlighted in red.

+    *   Verify that the Rg is close to the expected value,a nd that the chi^2 and support volumes are relatively consistent between models.

 #.
+Individual model results are displayed in the numbered tabs.
+For each individual
-For each individual model there are plots of: the original data and the model data (scattering from density);
+    model there are plots of: the original data and the model data (scattering from density);
     the residual between the original data and the model data; and chi squared, |Rg| and support volume vs. refinement step.